-Sample size 14 Estimated number of participants needed to achieve study objectives and how it was determined, including clinical and statistical assumptions supporting any sample size calculations 33-35 Recruitment 15 Strategies for achieving adequate participant enrolment to reach target sample size 27 Methods: Assignm ent of i nterventions (for controlled trials) Allocation: Sequence generation 16a Method of generating the allocation sequence (eg, computer-generated random numbers), and list of any factors for stratification.
-To reduce predictability of a random sequence, details of any planned restriction (eg, blocking) should be provided in a separate document that is unavailable to those who enrol participants or assign interventions 22-23 Allocation concealment mechanism 16b Mechanism of implementing the allocation sequence (eg, central telephone; sequentially numbered, opaque, sealed envelopes), describing any steps to conceal the sequence until interventions are assigned 9-11 Implementation 16c Who will generate the allocation sequence, who will enrol participants, and who will assign participants to interventions 9-11 Blinding (masking) 17a Who will be blinded after assignment to interventions (eg, trial participants, care providers, outcome assessors, data analysts), and how 5, 15, 30, 40 17b If blinded, circumstances under which unblinding is permissible, and procedure for revealing a participant's allocated intervention during the trial 40-41 Methods: Data coll ection, management, and analysis Data collection methods 18a Plans for assessment and collection of outcome, baseline, and other trial data, including any related processes to promote data quality (eg, duplicate measurements, training of assessors) and a description of study instruments (eg, questionnaires, laboratory tests) along with their reliability and validity, if known.
-Reference to where data collection forms can be found, if not in the protocol 29-31 18b Plans to promote participant retention and complete follow-up, including list of any outcome data to be collected for participants who discontinue or deviate from intervention protocols NA
+Sample size 14 Estimated number of participants needed to achieve study objectives and how it was determined, including clinical and statistical assumptions supporting any sample size calculations 22 to 23 Recruitment 15 Strategies for achieving adequate participant enrolment to reach target sample size 8 to 10 Methods: Assignm ent of i nterventions (for controlled trials) Allocation: Sequence generation 16a Method of generating the allocation sequence (eg, computer-generated random numbers), and list of any factors for stratification.
+To reduce predictability of a random sequence, details of any planned restriction (eg, blocking) should be provided in a separate document that is unavailable to those who enrol participants or assign interventions 11 Allocation concealment mechanism 16b Mechanism of implementing the allocation sequence (eg, central telephone; sequentially numbered, opaque, sealed envelopes), describing any steps to conceal the sequence until interventions are assigned 11 Implementation 16c Who will generate the allocation sequence, who will enrol participants, and who will assign participants to interventions 11 Blinding (masking) 17a Who will be blinded after assignment to interventions (eg, trial participants, care providers, outcome assessors, data analysts), and how Due to the nature of 17b If blinded, circumstances under which unblinding is permissible, and procedure for revealing a participant's allocated intervention during the trial the interventions, blinding is not possible.
+Methods: Data coll ection, management, and analysis Data collection methods 18a Plans for assessment and collection of outcome, baseline, and other trial data, including any related processes to promote data quality (eg, duplicate measurements, training of assessors) and a description of study instruments (eg, questionnaires, laboratory tests) along with their reliability and validity, if known.
+Reference to where data collection forms can be found, if not in the protocol 7, 8, 17 to 20 18b Plans to promote participant retention and complete follow-up, including list of any outcome data to be collected for participants who discontinue or deviate from intervention protocols 16